An Effectiveness Study Across Baseline and Learning-based Force Estimation Methods on the da Vinci Research Kit Si System: Discussion and Conclusion

-The force estimation benchmark results for both the dVRK classic and dVRK-Si, with the three baselines and the NN-based methods, are shown in Table~\ref{tab:RMSE}.
-The comparison of measured and estimated forces when the dVRK-Si end-effector is in contact with the sensor is shown in Fig.~\ref{fig:lstm-si-f-est}.
-We conclude that the NN-based method provides comparable prediction accuracy over the two systems, as the average root mean square error (RMSE) over the average range of force ratio is approximately 0.96/31.25 = 3.07\% for the dVRK classic, and 2.16/41.47 = 5.27\% for the dVRK-Si.
-In addition, according to our results in Table.~\ref{tab:RMSE}, we observe that the vector-search method provides the highest estimation accuracy among the baseline methods.
-Nonetheless, the NN-based method significantly outperforms all baseline methods in all categories.
+Table~\ref{tab:RMSE} presents the force estimation results for dVRK Classic (Cls) and dVRK-Si.
+Snapshots of the estimations are shown in Fig.~\ref{fig:multimethods_cls_si}, comparing learning-based and baseline methods against ground truth forces for both systems.
+We conclude that the learning-based method provides a comparable prediction accuracy over the two systems, as the ratio of average RMSE over the average range of force is 3.07\% for the dVRK Classic, and 5.21\% for the dVRK-Si.
+In addition, according to our results in Table~\ref{tab:RMSE}, we observe that the vector-search method achieves the highest accuracy among the baselines, while the learning-based method outperforms all of them.